q-university-hackathon-krakow-2022/dataset/README.md

 Datasets are JSON collection files, containing 1000 validated records with consistent formatting.

-All files with format descriptions are available on **separate branches** of this repositories.
+All files with format descriptions are available on **separate branches** of this repository.

 ## dataset-bot.py script